What to do in Puerto Escondido

 Dolphin and whale tours

 Animal lovers, you're in luck.
 If you head to Puerto Escondido at the right time you might be able to catch humpback or grey whales just off-shore.
-The best time to do this is November to March (which coincides with the dry season), but there are dolphins here all-year-round too.
+The best time to do this is November to March (which coincides with the dry season), but there are dolphin watching tours all year round.

 We did this in December around Christmas time, and we saw dolphins, a humpback and even killer whales.
 Definitely worth the 5:30am start!